ikhvorost/ReactBridge/README.md

 <MapView style={{flex: 1}} zoomEnabled={false} />
 ```

-For more complex properties you can pass `json` from JavaScript directly to native properties of your view if they are supported or use `isCustom` argument to inform React Native that a custom setter exists on your view manager:
+For more complex properties you can pass `json` from JavaScript directly to native properties of your view (if they are implemented) or use `isCustom` argument to inform React Native that a custom setter is on your view manager:

 ``` swift
 @ReactView